Load Bearing Wall Removal Cost

 When you remove a load bearing wall, you will need to install an RSJ.
 Before getting a quote for an RSJ installation, you need to remember that part of installing an RSJ is the expert calculations required by a structural engineer.

 Plus, you then need a skilled builder to carry out the work properly to the engineer’s calculations.
-Note also that this type of work will always create a huge mess no matter how careful the builders are.
-A structural engineer will charge around £50-£90 per hour to calculate the required strength of your RSJ.
+Note that this type of work will always create a huge mess no matter how careful the builders are.
+A structural engineer will charge around £90 to £200 per hour to calculate the required strength of your RSJ.

-Removing a load bearing wall can take around 1-3 days depending on the size and location of the wall.
-The labour costs for removing a load bearing wall will usually fall somewhere between £150-£250 per day and builder’s will work in pairs for this type of work.
+Removing a load bearing wall takes around 1-3 days depending on the size and location of the wall.
+The labour costs for removing a load bearing wall will usually fall somewhere between £150 to £250 per day and builders will work in pairs for this type of work.

 You will also need to bring in a plasterer to finish the room once the wall has been removed and an RSJ has been put in its place.
-You can expect to pay a plasterer around £150-£250 per day.
+You can expect the cost of a plasterer to be around £150 to £250 per day.
 The time they spend on plastering the room will depend on the size of the area that needs plastering.

-Cost Factors of Removing a Load Bearing Wall
+Factors That Impact Load Bearing Wall Removal Costs

-There are a number of cost factors that may affect the overall cost of removing a load bearing wall.
+Several factors affect the cost of removing a load bearing wall.
 Below is a list of the cost factors that you may need to be aware of:

 Size of the Job

 The size of the job can affect the overall cost as the bigger the job, the more you can expect to pay for the work.
-If you want to knock down a wall to create more open space, this can cost around £1500-£2000 whereas to knock through a single doorway, you can expect to pay away £1000-£1500.
+If you want to knock down a wall to create more open space, this can cost around £1,500 to £2,000 whereas to knock through a single doorway, you can expect to pay around £1,000 to £1,500.

 Location of Property

 The location of your property can affect the overall cost of the job.
-Those located in London may expect to pay around £800-£1200 more for the overall job than those located in the North or other parts of the UK.
+Those located in London may expect to pay around £800 to £1,200 more for the overall job than those located in the North or other parts of the UK.

 Type/Size of RSJ Beam

-The size of RSJ that you need will depend on the size of the wall that you’re knocking through.
-If you are knocking through a single doorway, you can expect to pay around £700-£900 for an RSJ whereas a large open plan of around 4m may cost up to £900-£1100 for an RSJ.
+RSJ size depends on the dimension of the wall that you’re knocking through.
+If you are knocking through a single doorway, expect to pay around £700 to £900 for an RSJ whereas a large open plan of around 4m may cost up to £900 to £1,100 for an RSJ.

 Waste Removal

-There will be a lot of waste removal involved in a wall bearing removal job.
+There will be a lot of waste removal involved in a load bearing wall removal job.
 The amount will depend a lot upon the size of the wall.
-However, the average cost for waste removal on this type of job is usually around £100-£175.
+However, the average cost for waste removal on this type of job is usually around £100 to £175.

 Floor Levelling

-You may also want to consider levelling off your flooring, especially in an older home.
-The two floors either side of the wall may not completely match so will need to be levelled.
-This often costs around £10-£200 per square metre.
+Consider levelling off flooring, especially in older homes.
+Floors on either side may not align and may need levelling.
+This often costs around £10 to £25 per square metre.
 The actual cost will depend on the materials used.

 What's Involved in Removing a Load Bearing Wall?